 Under the terms of the Klarity License Agreement, the Company is required to make royalty payments to Dr. Lindstrom ranging from 3% to 6% of net sales, dependent upon the final formulation of the Klarity Product sold.
 In addition, the Company is required to make certain milestone payments to Dr. Lindstrom including: (i) an initial payment of \$50 upon execution of the Klarity License Agreement, (ii) a second payment of \$50 following the first \$50 in net sales of the Klarity Product; and (iii) a final payment of \$50 following the first \$100 in net sales of the Klarity Product.
 All of the above referenced milestone payments are payable at the Company's election in cash or shares of the Company's restricted common stock.
-Dr. Lindstrom was paid \$0 and \$50 during the three and nine months ended September 30, 2017, respectively.
+Dr. Lindstrom was paid \$50 during the three and six months ended June 30, 2017.
 Dr. Lindstrom is a member of the Company's Board of Directors, chairman of its Compensation Committee and a member of its Nomination and Corporate Governance Committee.